liudoubletian/eBay/README.md

  eBay (An empirical Bayes normalization method for microbiome data)

 # Introduction
-The characteristic of microbiome data were complicated: varied sequencing depth, lots of zeros, over-dispersion, a phylogenetic tree representing the relationship among taxa and compositionality.

 The characteristics of microbiome data are complicated: varied sequencing depth, lots of zeros, over-dispersion, a phylogenetic tree representing the relationship among taxa, and compositionality.
 In order to deal with these problems, we proposed an empirical Bayes normalization method called eBay.
 [1] shows the statistical model in detail.

 # Installation